SaaS Eats Data Center Management

 Security is often brought up as an objection when SaaS for data center management is discussed, and it is a serious topic.
 A company’s user authentication system is one of the most critical parts of their IT infrastructure, and even authentication is moving into the cloud.
 Take a look at a new raft of startups such as Okta, OneLogin, Ping Identity and others taking on Microsoft Active Directory (as Microsoft themselves move AD into an Azure integrated as-a-Service model).
 If your user authentication system is in the cloud, why not enterprise storage management?

 More than a year ago, Pure Storage came to the conclusion that enterprise storage management and support should be cloud-first as well, and hence we began the journey to build Pure1.
-What can a SaaS-based management experience be like?
-Like this:

 Can We Create a White-Glove Storage Ownership Experience?